-What is a Student Improvement Team?
-A Student Improvement Team is represented by Individuals with varying backgrounds and expertise who are committed to building supports for students who are experiencing academic or behavioral problems and those who work with them.
+What is a Generation Education Intervention?
+A Generation Education Intervention is represented by Individuals with varying backgrounds and expertise who are committed to building supports for students who are experiencing academic or behavioral problems and those who work with them.

 Team members should: